Academic Catalog

 ES 106 Earth Science Laboratory (GL) (1 credit)

-This is an introductory laboratory course in the fundamentals of earth science and is especially appropriate for students new to earth science.
-Topics include earthquakes, hydrology, geology, weather phenomena and the oceans.
+This is an introductory laboratory course that covers the nature of science and inquiry, plate tectonics, earthquakes, volcanism, rocks and minerals, geologic time, groundwater, streams, oceans, atmosphere and weather, climate, and global change.
 The course meets for a total of 30 laboratory hours per semester.
 ES 105 should be taken prior to or at the same time as this course.
-Course Fee.
+Course fee.

 Prerequisite(s): ES 105 (may be taken concurrently)